Transformers as Decision Makers: Provable In-Context Reinforcement Learning via Supervised Pretraining: Acknowledgement

 \section{Acknowledgement}

-Song Mei is supported by NSF DMS-2210827 and NSF CCF-2315725.
-The authors would like to thank Peter Bartlett for the valuable discussions, and Jonathan Lee for the valuable discussions regarding Decision-Pretrained Transformers as well as providing an early version of its implementation.
+The authors would like to thank Peter L. Bartlett for the valuable discussions, and Jonathan Lee for the valuable discussions regarding Decision-Pretrained Transformers as well as providing an early version of its implementation.
+This work is supported by NSF CCF-2315725, DMS-2210827, NSF Career award DMS-2339904, and an Amazon Research Award.